Are you looking to importing products from China or doing global sourcing?

 Many factories tend to use low-cost material and easy way for packaging.
 They don’t have the initiative to optimize because they didn’t sell directly to end customers.
 The low-cost packaging can be very expensive in terms of damages.
 Your products need to be protected against various factors such as mechanical shock, vibration, temperature variation, humidity variation etc.

-Packaging is commonly used for these purposes: transportation guides, recycle or disposal of the product or package, track and trace purpose, product usage guides, product regulations and much more.
+Packaging is commonly used for these purposes: transportation guides, recycle or dispose of the product or package, track and trace purpose, product usage guides, product regulations and much more.

 Some suppliers may pull out incredible high MOQ that way exceeds your desired quantity.
 You don’t want too much inventory.
 Try to ask the supplier if there’s the reason that the MOQ is so high (e.g. 1000pcs).